nhsconnect/Events-Management/pages/subscriptions/subscription_general_api_guidance.md

 ## NEMS Supported MIME-types

-The supported MIME-types for the NEMS, for use in the "Content-Type" and "Accept" headers are:
+The supported MIME-types for the Subscription API are:

 - application/fhir+xml
 - application/fhir+json